The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ✅ How to Avoid It:

-- Ask mentors or instructors for clarification on difficult concepts
+- Ask mentors for clarification

 ✨ Final Thoughts: Success Is a Mindset, Not Just a Score